KNB site fails to load on slow connection

 Testing on my local metacat/UI, connections speeds 1.5Mb and 3Mb completely load in less than 4 seconds.
 Once I slow down to 768k, it takes closer to 10 seconds.
 I will test again later once I get a dev server set up.

-#3 Updated by Lauren Walker about 8 years ago
+#3 Updated by Lauren Walker over 8 years ago

 I was able to test out my local metacatUI pointing to the KNB metacat and the data catalog view loads within 1-4 seconds for speeds 3Mb and 1.5Mb.
 At 768k we get the header in at about 5 seconds then the page is complete at 10 seconds.
 After the initial load, interactions with the map are pretty responsive.
 I think lowering the Solr query rows down to 200 will work.

-#4 Updated by Lauren Walker about 8 years ago
+#4 Updated by Lauren Walker over 8 years ago

 - Status changed from In Progress to Resolved